-Milton Keynes University Hospital NHS Foundation Trust has taken steps to protect patients, staff and visitors and maintain the running of its services as a result of the coronavirus outbreak, including introducing restrictions on patient visits and postponing routine operations.
+Milton Keynes University Hospital NHS Foundation Trust has taken steps to protect patients, staff and visitors and maintain the running of its services during the COVID-19 pandemic, including introducing restrictions on patient visits..

-These measures aim to reduce visitor footfall across the hospital – and with it the risk of spreading the virus – and maximise the number of hospital beds available for patients needing emergency care.
+These measures aim to reduce visitor footfall across the hospital and reduce the spread.

 This page provides you with updates including actions we are taking to care for patients and reduce the risk of spreading the COVID-19 infection.

-We are further restricting visiting to our hospital to help tackle the spread of COVID-19 in order to protect both our patients and our staff.
+Visiting to our hospital is restricted to help tackle the spread of COVID-19 in order to protect both our patients and our staff.

-With immediate effect, we will not allow any visitors to our hospital, with a few exceptions:
+We will not allow any visitors to our hospital, with the following exceptions:

 Thank you for your cooperation.